coreinfrastructure/best-practices-badge/doc/governance.md

 if they will take a while, are added to the "next" milestone (which identifies "what should be prioritized next").

+We expect people to focus on improving the project, not attacking other people.
+Please strive to "Be excellent to each other."
+For more information, see our [Code of Conduct](../CODE_OF_CONDUCT.md).

 ## Criteria changes

 Changing *criteria* can have a much larger impact on participating